ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 "Red Fire Hydrants-v1_3.i7x" is the extension file as at present: no change to its syntax is proposed.
 The "Source" directory may contain further files in line with (IE-3); to be decided.

+"extension_metadata.json" is a JSON-format metadata file analogous to the "kit_metadata.json" metadata for kits, and following the same schema, though with an "extension-details" member replacing "kit-details".

 Everything else (i.e. other than "Source") is optional.